daycry/cronjob/README.md

 This will call your script every minute.
 When `cronjob:run` is called, Tasks will determine the correct tasks that should be run and execute them.

-If you want simulate run a task in a specific time, you can pass in a param.

-    > * * * * * cd /path-to-your-project && php spark cronjob:run -testTime "2021-01-01 09:45:00" >> /dev/null 2>&1

 ## Defining Schedules

 Tasks are configured with the `app/Config/CronJob.php` config file, inside of the `init()` method.